 Best Hikes in Mendocino National Forest (CA)

 Mendocino National Forest is located in the Coastal Mountain Range of northern California, just northwest of Sacramento.
 Very secluded, it is the only one of California’s 18 national Forests not crossed by a paved road or highway.
 Elevations in the Forest range from 750 feet in the Grindstone Creek Canyon in the Sacramento Valley foothills on the Forest’s eastern edge to the 8,092 feet of South Yolla Bolly Mountain in the northern part of the Forest.
+Most of the Mendocino National Forest’s hikes are backcountry and require some planning getting to and staying on the trail.
+The best hikes in Mendocino National Forest are described below.

 The Mendocino National Forest is divided into three Ranger Districts: Covelo, Grindstone, and Upper Lake.
 There are two units managed by the Forest which are not located within the Forest proper, the Chico Seed Orchard and Lake Red Bluff Recreation Area.
 Four Wilderness areas which are partly or wholly managed by the Mendocino National Forest are the 37,679-acre Snow Mountain Wilderness, the 147,070-acre Yolla Bolly-Middle Eel Wilderness, the 53,887 acre Yuki Wilderness, and the 10,571 acre Sanhedrin Wilderness.